Purdue-SoCET/gpu-design-logs/Fall-2025/Aidan-McDonough/week10.md

 ### Next Steps:
  - Rework vertex kernel
  - Connect final kernel output to openGL draw pixels to render image to screen
+    - incorporate into main function
+    - use for debug and confirm functionailty before on cpusim before functsim
  - Debug kernels to confirm correct operation